Retiring PHP 7.2 in favor of PHP 7.3

-For some Acquia Cloud Enterprise customers, you are able to create a CD environment to test PHP 7.3 before converting your production environment.
+For some Acquia Cloud Platform customers, you are able to create a CD environment to test PHP 7.3 before converting your production environment.
 More information about CD environments can be found at Acquia Cloud CD.
 If you do not have access to Acquia Cloud CD environments, please contact your account manager for additional details.

 Q: I am using Acquia Cloud Site Factory.
 How do I upgrade?